yuhong90/node-google-calendar/README.md

 2. A public/private key pair is generated for the service account, which is created from the Google API console.
 Take note of the service account's email address and store the service account's P12 private key file in a location accessible to your application.
 Your application needs them to make authorized API calls.

-3. If a user wants to give access to his Google Calendar to your application, he must give specific permission for that calender to the the Service Account using the supplied email address.
+3. If a user wants to give access to his Google Calendar to your application, he must give specific permission for that calender to the the Service Account using the supplied email address under the Google Calendar settings.

+4. Update the `settings.js` file with the google account email address under USERID and the generated service account id as SERVICE_ACCT_ID.

 #### Generating keyfile for Google OAuth
 Convert the downloaded .p12 key to PEM, so we can use it in the module.